At Campus Solna

 IT & Site Support Service Desk

-The IT & Site Support common service desk is available in the Gamma building, on floor 7
+The IT & Site Support common service desk is available at the reception desk in the entrance at Tomtebodavägen 23A.

 |We are open for drop-in|